 Cartoon about advice on how to live your life.

-Only watch the news once a day
+Life coach advice – only watch the news once a day.

 The news as noise and the illusion of engagement